 The library's Literacy Volunteers of Massachusetts - Quincy program provides one-on-one tutoring to adults in basic reading and writing.
 Volunteer tutors are trained and then matched with students at a time and place convenient for both.
 Tutor orientations and trainings are held twice each year.

 Help a child discover the joy of reading!
-Reading Roundup is a multigenerational program which brings together older adults with first and second graders for reading enjoyment and enrichment.
-From October to May each year (except for school vacations and holidays), adult volunteers meet each Tuesday afternoon from 1:00-2:00 p.m. at the Adams Shore Branch.
+Reading Roundup is a multigenerational program that brings together older adults and first and second graders for reading enjoyment and enrichment.
+From October to May each year (except for school vacations and holidays), adult volunteers meet each Tuesday afternoon from 1 to 2 p.m. at the Adams Shore Branch.
 They are paired up with one or two students per session for a combination of reading to each other and fun.

 "Fun" can be anything from playing a word game to doing a simple craft together.
 Many strong bonds form each year between the adults and the children, providing a rewarding volunteer experience.
 If you love books and enjoy children, this may be the perfect volunteer opportunity for you.
 To find out more, contact Lori at firstname.lastname@example.org or 617-376-1325.